Evening & Short Course Programme

 Our aim is to provide an environment where people from all walks of life can pursue intellectual enrichment and realize the rewards of life-long learning without the commitment and stresses that are generally associated with further education.
 Our courses are informative, entertaining and an essential part of everyone's life-long learning and education and appeal to people from a wide range of socio-economic backgrounds as well as to a broad age group.

-The following courses are now fully booked out:
+The following courses are fully booked (ALL OTHER COURSES ARE STILL OPEN FOR ENROLMENT)

 Josef (Joe) Veselsky, Trinity's most senior student and an inspiring example of lifelong learning, was award an honorary master of arts degree on Friday 24th of June. [with Professor John Horne and Dr Trish Stapleton]